Darren O'Shaughnessy: Television and film

 Universal Studios bought the film rights to the first three books of The Saga of Darren Shan and combined them to make a single film, Cirque du Freak: The Vampire's Assistant, released in the US on 23 October 2009.
 Lauren Shuler Donner produced the film and Paul Weitz directed.
 The original screenplay was written by Brian Helgeland but rewritten entirely by Paul Weitz.

 In May 2019, Zom-B was optioned for a ten-part television series adaptation by London-based production company The Electric Shadow Company.

 In March 2020, it was announced that The Electric Shadow Company had partnered with Slam Films in developing the series.
 In March 2021, Susan E. Connolly was announced to be attached as the lead writer on the project, with The Electric Shadow Company releasing a teaser image depicting a blood-spattered B Smith opposite her best friend Vinyl to their website.
+On 15 January 2024, Darren Shan announced on his website that the project would not be moving forwards and that the option rights had reverted to him.